-"Homogeneous Cunninghman numbers" is the term I use for those numbers of the form an ± bn which seem not otherwise to have a name in the literature.
+"Homogeneous Cunningham numbers" is the term I use for those numbers of the form an ± bn which seem not otherwise to have a name in the literature.
 Cunningham numbers proper take the form an ± 1, where a is an integer, not a prime power, between 2 and 12 inclusive.
 The tables below contain factorizations for 12 ≥ a > b and gcd (a, b) = 1.
 The tables for 9n ± 4n are omitted because they are but subsets of the tables for 3n ± 2n

-The tables below contain Bob's data, together with my extensions and the factors supplied by numerous workers, split into separate files and converted to my standard format, designed to be both human-readable and easily parsed by programs.
+The tables below contain Bob's original data, together with all extensions and the factors supplied by numerous workers, split into separate files and converted to my standard format, designed to be both human-readable and easily parsed by programs.

 a \ b

 ECM users may find a gzipped list of all the composite cofactors useful.
-There are 459 numbers in this file.
+There are 1450 numbers in this file.

-To my home or factorization pages.
+To Paul's home or factorization pages.